hsutter/cppfront/docs/cpp2/functions.md

 | `move` | move from (consume the value of) | rvalues | automatically moves from every definite last use | `X&&` |
 | `forward` | forward | anything | automatically forwards from every definite last use | `T&&` constrained to type `X` |

+> Note: All parameters and other objects in Cpp2 are `#!cpp const` by default, except for local variables.
+For details, see [Design note: `#!cpp const` objects by default](https://github.com/hsutter/cppfront/wiki/Design-note%3A-const-objects-by-default).

 For example:

 ``` cpp title="Declaring parameter kinds" hl_lines="2 3 10"